Skip to main content

 Graduating from a business program with AACSB accreditation can open the door to more employment opportunities, higher salaries and even better opportunities for higher education.

-Secure your future with Appalachian State University’s BSBA in Supply Chain Management degree at our Walker School of Business, which has been AACSB accredited since 1976.
+Secure your future with Appalachian State University’s online BSBA in Supply Chain Management degree at our Walker School of Business.
 Explore sourcing, logistics, manufacturing, quality control and distribution to prepare for a high-demand career in supply chain management.

 Sources: